 ACM copyright notice: © ACM, 2007.
 This is the author's version of the work.
 It is posted here by permission of ACM for your personal use.
 Not for redistribution.
 The definitive version was published in SYANCO ’07. http://doi.acm.org/10.1145/1294917.1294918

 This is a somewhat strident and sweeping workshop paper where I try to decode the meaning and intentions of the many and various references to “software connectors” found in the literature.
 I then talk a bit about how this relates to coordination, adaptation and the concept of coupling, and give a sketchy outline of how I think compositional and communication-oriented concerns could or should be abstracted and supported by tools.
 Apart from the latter, there's not really any research contribution, except an attempt to hold to account the vague and flimsy motivational arguments that appear in the introductions of lots of (often otherwise good) papers.

-See also my author page on DBLP (with much credit to Michael Ley for this superb service).
+See also my author page on DBLP (with much credit to Michael Ley and others for this great bibliographic resource).

 Peer-reviewed abstracts, tool demonstrations and similar